zapier/zapier-platform-cli/README-source.md

 };
 ```

-Let's tweak the test in `test/index.js` and paste this in:
+Tweak the test in `test/index.js` and paste this in:

 ```javascript
 require('should');